abertpaat28/SQL-Case-Studies/README.md

 Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.

-I extracted valuable business metrics and KPIs which can guide decision-making and enhance overall business performance.
+🔥 I extracted valuable business metrics and KPIs which can guide decision-making and enhance overall business performance.
-* I calculated the sum of all transactions for each customer.
-This metric helps understand individual customer spending patterns.
+* I calculated the sum of all transactions for each customer. **This metric helps understand individual customer spending patterns.**
-* I counted the unique days each customer visited the restaurant.
-This KPI provides insights into customer loyalty and frequency.
+* I counted the unique days each customer visited the restaurant. _This KPI provides insights into customer loyalty and frequency._
 * I identified the initial menu item purchased by each customer.
 Useful for understanding preferences and potential upselling opportunities.
 * I determined the item that was bought the most across all customers.
 This KPI highlights the restaurant's popular offerings.
 * I determined the most frequently purchased item for each customer.
 Helps personalize marketing and promotions.